chbaranowski/gebbind/README.md

 # GebBind a Simple Geb Extension

-GebBind is a small geb extension for a static type binding.
+GebBind is a small geb extension for a static type web binding.
-Here a simple example for a web binding class and a spock test.
+Here a simple example for a web binding class and a spock based test.

-The binding class to bind the spock test to a simple web site:
+The binding class to bind the test to a simple web site:

     class SampleBind extends Bind {